Lenape Nation of Pennsylvania: Activities

 The Lenape Nation of Pennsylvania operates a cultural center in Easton, Pennsylvania.
 They host an annual powwow at Mauch Chunk Lake Park in present-day Jim Thorpe, Pennsylvania.
-Once every four years, they host Rising Nation River Journey along the Delaware River.
+Their members consider themselves stewards of the Delaware River watershed and once every four years, they host Rising Nation River Journey along the river.
+During the trip, the LNPA signs a nonlegally binding treaty with various organizations.
 They also created the Lenape Nation Scholarship Fund.
+They were given an exhibit by the University of Pennsylvania called 'Fulfilling a Prophecy: The Past and Present of the Lenape in Pennsylvania' and established their own museum in 2010.
+They've adopted various Plains Indian and Aridoamerican cultural practices as part of the Panindian movement.